google/skia-buildbot/golden/docs/PROD.md

 The recent rate of errors for ingestion is high, it is typically well below 0.1.
 See the error logs for the given instance for more.

+A common scenario that triggers this is cherry-picks onto non-primary branches that upload to Gold.
+When Gold ingests a file and it can't tie it to the primary branch, that is an error.

 GoldErrorRate
 ----------------------
 The recent rate of errors for the main gold instance is high, it is